eduardogsilva/wireguard_webadmin/README.md

 4.**Run Docker Compose:**

    Execute the Docker Compose command to start your deployment.
-Remember to replace `yourserver.example.com` with your server's actual address if you're using the NGINX version.

    ### With NGINX (Recommended)